Introduction to Shudraka’s Mrichchakatika (The Little Clay Cart)

-The play Mrichchakatika was written by Sudraka, who was also a Kshatriya king of Ujjain around 4th Century BC.
+The play Mrichchakatika was written by Sudraka, who was also a Kshatriya king of Ujjain around the 4th century BC.
 Very little is known about the author, except for what is available in the prologue of the play, which is written by Sudraka himself.

 Sansthanaka – Brother-in-law of the tyrant king Plaka, he is the antagonist, who is desperately attracted to Vasantasena, and hence, despises Charudatta.
 Responsible for the atrocities and injustices committed on Charudatta.

-Maitreya – Another poor Brahmin, close friend of Charudatta.
-Maitreya hates the condition he, and his friend are forced to live in by destiny, and blames the gods for his misfortunes.
+Maitreya – Another poor Brahmin, a close friend of Charudatta.
+Maitreya hates the condition he and his friend are forced to live in by destiny and blames the gods for his misfortunes.

 Rohasena – Charudatta’s toddler kid, who unknowingly plays one of the most moving parts in the play.
 He, interestingly is the possessor of The Little Clay Cart.

 Madanika – Vasantasena’s maid, almost a friend and trustworthy.
-The character is one of the primary reasons which move the plot of the play, as the estranged jewelry for the theft which Charudatta is wrongly convicted, comes on the scene due to her lover.
+The character is one of the primary reasons that move the plot of the play, as the estranged jewellery for the theft of which Charudatta is wrongly convicted, comes on the scene due to her lover.